 Marble countertops, however, are softer and less durable than granite.
-Its large calcium carbonate composition is also highly susceptible to etching by acids so it is necessarily to be careful what it comes into contact with, including choose of cleaner (leaving marble unpolished can make etch marks less visible).
+Its large calcium carbonate composition is also highly susceptible to etching by acids so it is necessary to be careful what it comes into contact with, including choice of cleaner (leaving marble unpolished can make etch marks less visible).
 Marble is also porous and if not sealed properly soaks up stains and spills like a sponge.

 Softer isn’t always a disadvantage, though, as the material is easier to work with.
-Light damage like chipping and cracking can be polished away with less effort, or cut away and replaced with a new piece.
+You can polish away light damage such as mild damage and chipping.

 While natural stone generally costs more than laminates and solid surfaces (but less than quartz), the actual price can vary quite substantially depending on several factors:

-1. Material Grade – Harder materials are more difficult to cut, and that time spent working the material gets factored into the cost.
+1. Material Grade – Harder materials are more difficult to cut, and that time spent working the material factors into the cost.

 2. Availability – Prices are subject to availability.

-3. Source – Natural stone is heavy, and prices can vary significantly depending on where the quarry is located and the distance the price of slab stone has to be transported.
+3. Sources – Natural stone is heavy, and prices can vary significantly depending on where the quarry is located and the distance the price of slab stone has to be transported.

 4. Experience level of the installer – Installation of countertop stone is a labour-intensive, delicate task.